 This is such a gorgeous summer dish celebrating the delicious flavours of seasonal tomatoes and courgettes.
-Inspired by a traditional French gratin, this is my go-to easy entertaining recipe (I seem to make it on repeat all summer!) served with a selection of summer salads or a simple summer supper with some really good quality hot crusty bread and a side salad.
+Inspired by a traditional French gratin, this Courgette Gratin (Gratin de Courgettes in France) is my go-to easy entertaining recipe served with a selection of summer salads and some hot crusty bread.
 It looks so impressive but, like so many of my recipes, doesn’t take too much effort and relies on the oven to do the hard work.
-All you have to do is sit back, relax with your delicious meal and pretend you are on holiday in the South of France…

 - The perfect summer recipe to use up a glut of courgettes and make the most of seasonal tomatoes.